trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 For a team who had only attended a handful of conferences we thought &ldquo;How hard could it be?&rdquo;.

-Here&rsquo;s our lessons learned from running our first conference - [JekyllConf](http://JekyllConf.com).
+Here are our lessons learned from running our first conference - [JekyllConf](http://JekyllConf.com).

 ## 1. An online conference format rocks